 After importing the emblems, you will have all existing teams and competitions fully licensed in eFootball PES 2020.
 The only thing left for you to do now is save your progress and you're done.
 Note that this custom option file works for every mode in the game, including online modes like MyClub, so it really is a game-changer in every sense of the word.

 Downloading and applying this patch to your game will drastically improve your eFootball PES 2020 experience, so we strongly recommend that you take the time to do it.

-In case you got lost somewhere along the way while reading this tutorial and the custom option file is not working for you, take a look at our video for a visual step-by-step guide on how to properly install and apply this patch.
+In case you got lost somewhere along the way while reading this tutorial and the custom option file is not working for you, take a look at our for a visual step-by-step guide on how to properly install and apply this patch.